Communication, Student Involvement and Transparency

 - Student organisations such as TCD Plastic Solutions, EnviroSoc, the Botanical Society, the TCD Young Greens and the Zoological Society provide a space for students to learn about environmental issues, to take collective action, and to meet like-minded individuals.

-- The Green Campus Committee is open to all campus members, both students and staff.
+- The Green Campus Programme is open to all campus members, both students and staff.

 - The Trinity Green Week has been run every spring since 2004 and is an annual celebration of all things environmental and nature-based.
 It provides a forum for staff and students to share innovative ideas on how to protect and rebuild the environment, both locally and globally.